 - Treatment – A clear knowledge of any tests or therapy you may need will allow you to judge the extent of your injury as well as the time frame for recovery.
 This will also prepare you for any limitations to your life or work as a result of the injury and treatments.

 - Complications – Some injuries and illnesses are susceptible to future complications, and this will help you to gauge your healing process.
 It is vital to know what your future may look like after this injury and any long-term treatments that may be required.

 - Returning to work – A timeline of when you’re fit to return to work will depend on the extent of your injury or illness.
 In addition, knowing how this injury could impact your duties at work will properly inform your employer about when you will be fit to return.
 Whilst you are still healing, your doctor may sign you off for light duties at work to reduce the chance of further injury.

 The discussions you have with your workers’ compensation doctor can be highly sensitive, and they will have a significant impact on your claim.
 For this reason, it is recommended to speak with an injury lawyer prior to your first meeting with a workers’ compensation doctor.
 Not being able to answer a question or being unprepared could damage your claim.
-The topics you must discuss when meeting your workers’ comp doctors are:
+The topics you must discuss when meeting your workers’ compensation doctors are:

 - Your work-related injury that you can seek compensation for.

 - How this has impacted any duties at home or work.

 - Medical treatment received for the specific injury (this can be immediate, such as the ambulance required, but also long-term, such as every physiotherapy session you received after).